-- 5 steps of policy deployment and how to use the X-Matrix at each level
+- the 5 steps of policy deployment and how to use the X-Matrix at each level

-- link between Hoshin Kanri and the Daily Management System
+- the link between Hoshin Kanri and daily management

-- connection between Hoshin Kanri and team empowerment
+- the connection between Hoshin Kanri and team empowerment

-- link between workplace metrics and strategic objectives
+- the link between workplace metrics and strategic objectives

 - Interactive presentation on Policy Deployment and its structure